 Why this works:

-How you can use this framework: Tell your audience about brutal truths they learn too late.
+How you can use this framework: Tell your audience about the scariest things in your niche’s history.

 Examples of this framework in action: